mgechev/angularjs-style-guide/README-de-de.md

 #Controller

-* Do not manipulate DOM in your controllers.
+* Do not manipulate DOM in your controllers, this will make your controllers harder for testing and will violate the [Separation of Concerns principle](https://en.wikipedia.org/wiki/Separation_of_concerns).
 Use directives instead.
 * The naming of the controller is done using the controller's functionality (for example shopping cart, homepage, admin panel) and the substring `Ctrl` in the end.
 The controllers are named UpperCamelCase (`HomePageCtrl`, `ShoppingCartCtrl`, `AdminPanelCtrl`, etc.).
 * The controllers should not be defined as globals (no matter AngularJS allows this, it is a bad practice to pollute the global namespace).
 * Use array syntax for controller definitions: